Channel Models

 This function calculates the path gains for the current slot at the beginning of each symbol.
 The result is a 4-D tensor of shape

-The path gains as a numpy array of shape
+The path gains as a NumPy array of shape

-L x Nr x Nt x Np
+L x Nr x Nt x Np.- Return type:

-4-D complex numpy array
+4-D complex NumPy array

 CDL Channel Model

-class which encapsulates the functionality of the
+This module implements the CdlChannel class which encapsulates the functionality of the

 Clustered Delay Line (CDL) channel model.